 Click here to learn more.

-My first dog was a
+dog was a

 Wire Haired Fox Terrier named Scooter.
 Like many terriers, she was energetic, determined, playful and independent.
 She was also something of a terror, though.
 My early experience with